 Family friendly accommodation:

 Deluxe Junior Suites can fit 1 baby cot and 1 extra bed in their living rooms; Suites can fit 1 baby cot and 2 extra beds in their living rooms.
-Executive Suite Prunus has a double bedroom, a single bedroom, and space for 2 baby cots or extra beds in its living room; Executive Suite 1480 has 2 double bedrooms and space for 2 baby cots or extra beds in its living room.
+Large Suite Prunus has a double bedroom, a single bedroom, and space for 2 baby cots or extra beds in its living room; Large Suite 1480 has 2 double bedrooms and space for 2 baby cots or extra beds in its living room.

 Kids Activities on site: